6 November in Indian and World History

 6 November in Indian history is celebrated as the birth anniversary of the following personalities:

 Jitendra Singh, an active Indian politician.
-He is the Minister of State for the Ministry of Development of the North-eastern Region, the Prime Minister’s Office, the Department of Atomic Energy and the Department of Space.
+He is the Minister of State for the Ministry of Development of the North-eastern Region, the Prime Minister’s Office, the Department of Atomic Energy, and the Department of Space.
 He is a member of the National Executive of the Bharatiya Janata Party and was also the Chief Spokesperson for Jammu and Kashmir.
-In the 2014 elections, Jitendra Singh has been elected as an MP from the Udhampur Lok Sabha seat of Jammu and Kashmir on a Bharatiya Janata Party ticket.
+In the 2014 elections, Jitendra Singh was elected as an MP from the Udhampur Lok Sabha seat of Jammu and Kashmir on a Bharatiya Janata Party ticket.
 He was born on 6 November 1956 in Jammu and Kashmir, India.

 Read More: 5 November in Indian and World History